dkmcgrath/courses/netsec/readme.md

 * [Homework 5](hw5.md)
 * [Final Paper: CS496](final-496.md)
 * [Final Project: CS596](final.md) -- this can be done by 496 students in place of the paper.
+* [Alternate final project: CS596](final_alternate.md) -- this can be done by 596 students in place of the default final project.
+First come, first served in terms of hardware.
+If you want to do this, let me know ASAP.

 ## Pages